 Pollution from a variety of sources can contaminate creeks and streams, causing discoloration, odors, or other conditions that are unnatural.
 The Deputy City Manager, Resilience and Sustainability, along with the Department of Public Works (DPW) investigates reported problems to determine if they pose a hazard to human health or the environment.

-Online customers wishing to report a potential water pollution issue may click on the “Report a Problem” icon below to create an account or to continue as a guest to report a problem.
+Online customers wishing to report a potential water pollution issue may click on the “Report an Issue” icon below to create an account or to continue as a guest to report an issue.
 Please complete all required fields, and provide any information that will help the City of Annapolis address the issue.
-If you would like to report a problem via telephone, please call 410-263-7949 during business hours and after-hours please call 410-224-2140.
+If you would like to report an issue via telephone, please call 410-263-7949 during business hours and after-hours please call 410-224-2140.